mallamsiddiq/schedular-api/README.md

 # Documentation on the app

 ## Overview
-This is a little app that takes your input of meeting time range and check simply check against the google support holidays in your provided country and returns all non clashing provided time slots.
+This is a little app that takes your input of meeting time ranges and simply checks against the google support holidays in your provided country and returns all non clashing provided time slots.

 ## Running the app